 Mooresville is the envy of school districts around the world, proven by the hundreds of educators who travel to Mooresville every year for six different site visits, as well as popular Summer Connection series of workshops that sell out a year in advance.
 The district is proving that, big or small, rural or urban, rich or poor, a digital transformation where printed textbooks disappear, lockers are zip-tied shut and pedagogy gets reformed is more than possible.

-“When we started, we didn’t focus on the digital citizenship and safety aspects as much as we should,” said Dr. Scott Smith, Mooresville’s Chief Technology Officer.
+“When we started, we didn’t focus on the digital citizenship and safety aspects as much as we should,” said Dr. Scott Smith, Mooresville’s Assistant Superintendent, Elementary Instruction and Technology.
 “We had to refocus some things, especially around digital citizenship.
 Protecting our students and keeping them safe online quickly became a priority.”

 While successful district leaders understand that student online safety is constantly evolving, it remains an absolute priority within a district that has closed the digital divide and improved academic achievement.